Medical expert of the article

 Extracts and tinctures:

-- Dosage of liquid extracts or tinctures may vary depending on product concentration and manufacturer's recommendations.
+- Dosage for liquid extracts or tinctures may vary depending on the concentration of the product and the manufacturer's recommendations.

-- It is usually recommended to take 20-30 drops two or three times a day, diluting them with water.
+- It is generally recommended to take 20-30 drops two or three times a day, diluted with water.

 Capsules and tablets: